Ruby Grant: Club career

-West Ham United

 Having agreed to join US college team North Carolina Tar Heels, Grant signed a short-term deal with West Ham United ahead of the 2020–21 season after training with the team during the COVID-19 pandemic.
 She left West Ham in January 2021 at the conclusion of her contract, with eight appearances in all competitions, including two league starts.

-North Carolina Tar Heels

 Grant joined NCAA Division I side North Carolina Tar Heels in January 2021 for Spring 2021 season, after the conclusion of the 2020 season was delayed by the COVID-19 pandemic.
 She made her college debut in a 5–0 win over Delaware on 20 March 2021, and opened her scoring for the Tar Heels with three goals in a 7–0 win against Tennessee on 27 March 2021.

-BK Häcken

 In March 2023, Grant joined Damallsvenskan side Häcken on a three-year deal.
 Having appeared twice in the Svenska Cupen Damer, she made her league debut on 26 March, appearing as a substitute in a 1–0 defeat to Djurgården.

-Bayer Leverkusen

 On 12 January 2025, Grant signed for Frauen-Bundesliga club Bayer Leverkusen until June 2027.
+She scored once across 36 matches across all competitions in her one-and-a-half-year stint in Germany.

+In September 2026, Grant moved to Sporting CP of the Portuguese Campeonato Nacional Feminino.